NilsMinor/AltiumDesignerResource/README.md

 ## ProjectTemplates

-I use Altiums "Special-Strings" to organize my projects, the projects version and revision and also the automated manufacturing outputs.
+I use Altiums "special-strings" to organize my projects, the projects version and revision and also the automated manufacturing outputs.
-Thats why I added the following strings to (Altium > Project > Project Options > Parameters (Tab)).
+Thats why I added the following strings to my projects in (Altium > Project > Project Options > Parameters (Tab)).

 | String           |                 Description |
 | ---------------- | --------------------------: |